rleonard21/AirsoftFlightPath/README.md

 #### Example Graphics
 ###### Varying Mass, Constant V0
 Below is an example graphic of the simulated flight paths of spheres of differing mass fired at constant velocity.
+Each spherical projectile had an identical and constant backspin.
+As a result of the backspin and the Magnus effect, the projectiles initially fly upwards before losing velocity.

 ![Imgur](https://i.imgur.com/b7NUqEH.jpg)

 ###### Varying Mass, Constant Wind
 Below is an example of the simulated flight paths of spheres with varying wind vectors.
 Projectiles were launched from 1 meter, had varying masses, and an indentical initial velocity.
 The velocity of the wind was `[0 0 -5]` in meters per second.
 Note the lighter mass deviates farther from the centerline since acceleration is inversely proportional to mass.
+Similar to the simulation above, each mass had an identical and constant backspin, which explains the initial upwards flight path.

 ![Imgur](https://i.imgur.com/yh0Mn3y.jpg)